 The Stein Fellowship is designed to be a career-building step for new scholars.
 Our intention is to develop the next generation of leaders in statistics and related disciplines by offering a unique opportunity for the best young scholars to develop their expertise in both teaching and research.
 Opportunities will be offered for the fellow to participate in some of the department's ongoing research projects in statistical theory and methods as well as their applications to diverse subject areas.
 The Stein Fellow will have a light teaching load: two one-quarter courses will be taught each academic year.

-Applicants should have demonstrated strong research abilities.
+Applicants should have demonstrated strong research and teaching abilities.
 A PhD in Statistics or a related area is required.
 Applicants should submit a letter of application, curriculum vita, a statement of research and teaching interests, graduate transcripts, not more than one preprint/reprint, and arrange for three letters of recommendation to be submitted.
-Applications and letters should be submitted online at https://academicjobsonline.org/ajo/jobs/12034.
+Applications and letters should be submitted online at https://academicjobsonline.org/ajo/jobs/14917.
 Questions may be submitted to firstname.lastname@example.org.

-The Stanford Statistics Department currently has 22 regular faculty members, as well as a distinguished group of emeriti.
-Many professors have joint appointments in other departments, including positions in mathematics, economics, the School of Medicine, the School of Engineering, and the School of Education.
+The Stanford Statistics Department currently has 25 regular faculty members, as well as a distinguished group of emeriti.
+Many professors have joint appointments in other departments, including positions in mathematics, economics, the School of Medicine, and the School of Engineering.
 The varied research in the department integrates core statistical theory, mathematics, computing, algorithms, and applications to many scientific disciplines.
-More information about the department can be found at its website, https://statistics.stanford.edu.
+More information about the department can be found at its website, https://statistics.stanford.edu